-The study identified 17 high priority catchments within the District service area where expected water supply benefits were estimated at 4,300 AFY if appropriate infiltration facilities are installed and maintained.
+- The study identified 17 high priority catchments within the District service area where expected water supply benefits were estimated at 4,300 AFY if appropriate infiltration facilities are installed and maintained.
 A single 100 acre catchment was selected, and concept designs for a catchment-wide pilot stormwater capture and recharge facilities were completed.
 Results from the analyses and pilot project are scalable to inform future decisions about widespread implementation of distributed and regional stormwater capture projects.
 Findings of the study were presented to various audiences, including water purveyors, regulators, local environmental groups, and at regional and national stormwater conferences.
-The benefit cost analyses, which examined multiple factors including but not limited to water quality improvements, water supply benefits, and social benefits garnered wide interest from water quality agencies, water supply agencies, and policymakers.

-In 2012, the District partnered with the City of Los Angeles Bureau of Sanitation (the lead applicant) to pursue Proposition 84 funding (Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006) to implement a portion of the concept design to increase stormwater infiltration and to assist the City of Los Angeles in its compliance with total maximum daily load (water quality-related) requirements.
+The benefit cost analyses, which examined multiple factors including but not limited to water quality improvements, water supply benefits, and social benefits garnered wide interest from water quality agencies, water supply agencies, and policymakers. - In 2012, the District partnered with the City of Los Angeles Bureau of Sanitation (the lead applicant) to pursue Proposition 84 funding (Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006) to implement a portion of the concept design to increase stormwater infiltration and to assist the City of Los Angeles in its compliance with total maximum daily load (water quality-related) requirements.
 The proposed project area is located in the City of Los Angeles south of the 10 freeway and east of the 110 freeway.
+The stormwater capture/infiltration measures to be installed on 19 residential properties within the City of Los Angeles include dry wells, rain gardens, continuous deflective separation (CDS) system for trash and sediment removal, and infiltration gallery.
 The combined watershed of all proposed stormwater infiltration projects is approximately 228 acres with mixed land uses.
 In 2013, the City was awarded \$2,939,361 by the State Water Resources Control Board to construct and monitor the project.
-Known as the "Broadway Neighborhood Stormwater Greenway (Broadway) Project, this project is slated to be completed in 2016.
+Known as the "Broadway Neighborhood Stormwater Greenway (Broadway) Project, this project is pending completion in 2016.

-Much of the work for the coming year will involve additional investigations at well sites known to have contaminated water, continued tracking of water quality regulations and policies affecting production and replenishment operations, further characterization of contaminant migration into the deeper aquifers, and monitoring and expediting cleanup activities at contaminated sites.
-All work under this program is related to water quality and cleanup efforts and is funded from the Clean Water Fund.
+WRD continues to do work involving additional investigations at well sites known to have contaminated water, continued monitoring of water quality regulations and proposals affecting production and replenishment operations, further characterization of contaminant migration into the deeper aquifers, and monitoring and expediting cleanup activities at contaminated sites.
+The work under this program is related to water quality and cleanup efforts; 100% of it is funded from the Clean Water Fund.